techidaily/site-win11-tips/source/_posts/immediate-actions-for-disabled-windows-update-service.md

 ## 4\.
 Restore the Windows Update Service Manually via the Registry Editor

  It's possible that a recent update or system change has messed up some of the registry files, causing the Windows Update service to go missing.
-If that's the case, you can try restoring the Windows Update service manually by editing the[Windows Registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) .
+If that's the case, you can try restoring the Windows Update service manually by editing the [Windows Registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) .
 However, you should only do this if you're comfortable editing registry files.

  If you decide to use this method, make sure you back up all the registry files before proceeding.
-If you need help, check our guide on[how to back up and restore registry files on Windows](https://www.makeuseof.com/tag/backup-restore-windows-registry/) and follow the steps outlined there.
+If you need help, check our guide on [how to back up and restore registry files on Windows](https://www.makeuseof.com/tag/backup-restore-windows-registry/) and follow the steps outlined there.

  After backing up the registry files, employ the following steps to restore the missing Windows Update service on your computer.